pachecoberlin/masterthesis/README.md

 # Master Thesis
-Just a repo for my thesis stuff, like script files for bash and batch a backup of my tex document, and so on
+Just a repo for my thesis stuff.
+The final thesis and other stuff like results and scripts to train and so on.